nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 the [`Location`](https://github.com/nginxinc/nginx-gateway-fabric/blob/7bc0b6e6c5131920ac18f41359dd1eba7f53a8ba/internal/mode/static/nginx/config/http/config.go#L16)
 struct, which NGF uses to generate location config.

-NGF will unmarshall the values CRD spec into the `Spec` field of `TemplateData`.
+NGF will unmarshal the values CRD spec into the `Spec` field of `TemplateData`.
 This way the template can access the spec of the Custom resource of the CRD.

 ### How to Use SnippetsTemplate

 1. A Cluster operator comes up with NGINX configuration that configures an NGINX feature needed by an Application developer.
 2. The Cluster operator thinks about what values the Application developer might want to customize in that configuration.
-3. The Cluster operator creates a CRD that defines fields and validation for those values, and choose whether the CRD should be a Policy or a Filter.
+3. The Cluster operator creates a CRD that defines fields and validation for those values, and chooses whether the CRD should be a Policy or a Filter.
 Then, the operator creates the CRD in the cluster.
 4. The Cluster operator creates a go template that generates the NGINX configuration based on the fields of the CRD.
 5. The Cluster operator allows the Application developer to use the feature by creating a SnippetsTemplate, which binds